 In talking with the Wahoo Fitness guys, the app has been submitted to the Apple App Store, a should be available likely in the next week – perhaps even the next few days…as soon as Apple approves it.

-Also, they’ll be adding in support for the other ANT+ enabled watches such as the FR405, FR60, FR410, and FR610 very shortly here in an update.
+They current support the other ANT+ enabled watches such as the FR405, FR60, FR410, and FR610, and FR910XT very shortly here in an update (Note: The FR405/FR410 series is not supported due to the slight difference Garmin used in that transfer mechanism.).
 These are the watches that today support ANT+ transfers of workouts.
 Devices such as the Edge 500 and Edge 800 don’t support ANT+ transfers today.
 Though, it’s believed that Garmin could enable this in a firmware update.
 I’ve asked Garmin for comment on the technical possibility of this and will update this post once that information comes in.

 [Update from Garmin regarding Edge 500/705/800 series devices:] Garmin has confirmed that the hardware is in these units to be able to complete ANTFS workout file transfers via ANT+ wirelessly.
 Today of course these are done via USB on the Edge devices.
 However, the important part of the official response back is the following: